NOAA-ORR-ERD/MapRoom/README.rst

 Layer Drawing
 ----------------------

-Layers are drawn in the stacking order shown in the ``LayerTreeControl``, from the bottom to the top.
+Layers are drawn in the stacking order shown in the ``LayerTreeControl`` (described below), from the bottom to the top.
 Any opaque layers, like a WMS layer, will obscure any layer below it.

 Rendering happens in the ``render`` method of ``maproom.renderer.base.BaseCanvas``.
 The class is subclassed in the